microsoft/SLG-Business-Applications/white-papers/Plan-Designer-disclaimer.md

 ## 📘 Background

+> Plan Designer uses resources that do not meet Power Platform US Government (GCC, GCC High, and DoD) audit and compliance requirements.
+By default, environments in Power Platform US Government (GCC, GCC High, and DoD) cannot connect to resources outside of those compliance boundaries.
+Enabling this setting will allow connections to resources that operate and send data outside of the relevant Power Platform US Government (GCC, GCC High, and DoD) compliance boundary to resources that do not have FedRamp High or DoD authorization.

 ### What Plan Designer *is*
 Plan Designer is a **development tool**.
 It does **not** access or manipulate your data beyond the text prompts you provide while designing a solution.